AntaresSimulatorTeam/AntaREST/docs/install/2-DEPLOY.md

 - [For Windows](https://github.com/AntaresSimulatorTeam/AntaREST/releases/download/v2.5.0/AntaresWeb-windows-latest.zip)
 - [For Ubuntu](https://github.com/AntaresSimulatorTeam/AntaREST/releases/download/v2.5.0/AntaresWeb-ubuntu-latest.zip)

 The local application contains an installer program that you can use to manage the installation.
+This program will keep your local data while updating the functional parts of the server.

 ### GUI installer (windows only)